Erectile Dysfunction: A Common Condition with Multiple Treatment Options

 These drugs work in response to sexual stimulation and must be taken at least half an hour to two hours before sexual activity.
 Drawbacks include a loss of spontaneity and cost.
 In addition, high-fat meals can delay the onset of action.

 - A vacuum erection device

 - Penile injections

 The vacuum device is placed over the penis and draws blood into the sponge-like chambers of tissue that make up a majority of the penis.
-While effective, this option is dependant on body build and can be painful.
+While effective, this option is dependent on body build and can be painful.

 With urethral suppositories, a small medicated pellet, about the size of a grain of rice, is inserted into the urine passage.
 While fast and relatively easy, it is only about 30 percent to 65 percent effective.
 Known as MUSE (medicated urethral system for erection), this option takes five to 20 minutes to achieve an erection and is often used in men who take blood thinners and who cannot use the self-injection option.